LeetLLM

 12942 218672

 Use this calculator before launch, not after results arrive.
-For the support-bot example, a 5-point lift needs thousands of conversations, while a 2-point lift needs far more.
+For the docs-assistant example, a 5-point lift needs thousands of threads, while a 2-point lift needs far more.

 For judge scores, latency, or token counts, estimate variance from historical logs or a pilot run and use the matching power analysis for continuous metrics.
 Don't reuse a binary-proportion shortcut for everything.